1 expensive gemstone flower bouquet

 FLOWER BROOCH HIND BARAKEH removebg preview

 A so-called ‘en tremblant brooch’, means that parts of the brooch can move to get a realistic view of the flowers.
-This brooch is made in the 19th century from gold, diamond, and emeralds.
+This brooch is made in the 19th century from gold, diamonds, and emeralds.

 FLOWER BOUQUET BROOCH GERMAN 1620-1630 GOLD DIAMOND ENAMEL EMERALD